KoichiHaradaEndor/Cron/README.md

 ## Description

-By Installing this component into your 4D project, several methods are added to your 4D project, that can be used to manage daemon processes.
+By Installing this component into your 4D project, one method is added to your 4D project, that can be used to manage daemon processes.

 ## Requirement

-4D v18R5 or above

-Note: This component uses new "Class" function introduced in 4D v18R3.
+This component uses new "Class" function introduced in 4D v18R3.
 Please do not open it with 4D v18R2 and under.

+Developed and tested with 4D v18R5.

 ## Install